 "Despite the fact that modified feminine last names in various shapes have been the norm since the late Middle Ages and early 20th century saw the codification of the suffix -ová, the Slovak language has managed to cope with Margita Figuli, as well as Elena Maróthy-Šoltésová and will certainly cope with Simona Petrík and Miriam Lexmann.
 And also with journalists Jana Shemesh, Vitalia Bella, Kristina Böhmer and Martina Koník."

 That is an excellent point and yes, I agree, the Slovak language can deal.
-But did you notice that one of these names is not like the other?
-In case of Vitalia Bella, the last name is declined while the remaining unmodified last names are not, even though all appear as direct objects which requires the accusative.
+But did you notice that one of these names is not like the others?
+In case of Vitalia Bella (the executive editor of the newspaper), the last name is declined while the remaining unmodified last names are not, even though all appear as direct objects which requires the accusative.
 So the issue here is not only the lack of modification, but also the place of the unmodified last names in the morphosyntactic system of Slovak.
 To be specific, they all - with some exceptions, apparently - are indeclinable now.
 What are those exceptions and why?
-Why is the accusative "Vitaliu Bellu" and not "Vitaliu Bella"?
+Why is the accusative "Vitaliu Bellu" (where, nota bene, the last name should be analyzed as M.SG.ACC if this is the unmodified form of the last name of her husband or father, so there go the antipatriarchal arguments) and not "Vitaliu Bella"?
 We are not told.

 And to their credit, the authors of the piece are vaguely aware of the issues involved (italics indicate original Slovak in translation):